Two springs in series

 To calculate the macroscopic equivalent of the microscopic spring constant, one must sum all the microsprings both in parallel and in series.
 To do this, it is necessary to know the number of springs connected in parallel.

-The number of springs connected in parallel can be determined with body Section ($S$) and the microscopic section of spring ($s$).
-The number of springs in parallel ($N_p$) is calculated by dividing body Section ($S$) by the microscopic section of spring ($s$):
+The number of springs connected in parallel can be determined with the body Section ($S$) and the microscopic section of spring ($s$).
+The number of springs in parallel ($N_p$) is calculated by dividing the body Section ($S$) by the microscopic section of spring ($s$):

 $k_s=\displaystyle\frac{k}{N}$